AvolitesLtd/TitanManual/docs/running-the-show/set-list-window.md

 ![Workspace & Macros](/docs/images/Workspace-Macros.png)

 You can fire the macro or Workspace shortcut by clicking on the link button.
-Delete the button by pressing \<Delete\> then clicking the button, then press \[Remove\].
+Delete the button by pressing <Keys.HardKey>Delete</Keys.HardKey> then clicking the button, then press \[Remove\].

 Playback Control Macros